pods-finance/subgraph/README.md

 # subgraph
 A subgraph implementation for Pods v2 contracts

+## Deployment procedure
+0. `yarn run codegen` (if there were changes to the schema.graphql)
+1. `yarn deploy:kovan-dev --access-token XXXXXXX` (the $VARIANT here is kovan-dev | for the access token, see the dashboard for the pods account)
 ## Configuration

-The configuration variables (e.g. the manager address or start block) can be managed in `src/addresses` files.
+The configuration variables (e.g. the manager address or start block) can be managed in `src/constants/addresses` files.

 ## Preprocessing